History of the Astronomical Institute of the University of Bern

 1955: Construction of the Zimmerwald Observatory by Schürer.

-1961: Relocation of the Astronomical Institute from the Muesmattstrasse into the Building of the Exact Sciences an der Sidlerstrasse.
+1961: Relocation of the Astronomical Institute from the Muesmattstrasse into the Building of the Exact Sciences at Sidlerstrasse.

 1976: Paul Wild (born 1925) becomes hP and 1980 fP for Astronomy.
 As assistant of Zwicky at Palomar, Wild's research concerns the search for supernovae and minor planets.